faraday-academy/curriculum-app/README.md

 ## My Branch

-I want to see these on my remote repostiories
+I want to see these on my remote repostiories - changes from development branch